Learning and Evaluating Representations for Deep One-class Classification: A Two-stage Framework for Deep One-Class Classification

 \section{A Two-stage Framework for Deep One-Class Classification}

-In Section~\ref{sec:selfsup}, we review self-supervised representation learning methods, discuss how they connect to existing one-class classification methods, raise issues of state-of-the-art contrastive representation learning~\citep{chen2020simple} for one-class classification, and propose ways to resolve these issues.
-Then, in Section~\ref{sec:framework}, we study how to leverage learned representations for one-class classification.
+In Section~\ref{sec:selfsup}, we review self-supervised representation learning algorithms, discuss how they connect to existing one-class classification methods, raise issues of state-of-the-art contrastive representation learning~\citep{chen2020simple} for one-class classification, and propose ways to resolve these issues.
+Then, in Section~\ref{sec:framework}, we study how to leverage the learned representations for one-class classification.